Saksham7791/Customer-Churn-Analysis-PowerBI/README.md

-# 📉 Customer Churn Analysis | Power BI Dashboard
+# 📉 Customer Churn Analysis | Power BI

 This project explores customer churn behavior through interactive Power BI dashboards using a structured Excel dataset.
 The goal is to identify trends, key churn drivers, and insights to improve customer retention.